 This record must be created by the academic program once a student has submitted an intent to matriculate form and deposit to the admissions office.
 Students are unable to access their International Student Portal and OGS is unable to create an immigration document for a student who does not have an active learner record.

-The deadline for an international student to submit a document request to OGS is 30 days prior to the OGS international orientation date.
+The deadline for an international student to submit a document request to OGS is 30 days prior to the OGS international orientation date (Executive and Short-Term program students should check the Executive & Short-Term programs website for submission deadlines).
 All required supporting documentation must be submitted and uploaded to the International Student Portal by this date to be eligible for an immigration document.

 We urge departments to admit students as early as possible and to encourage their students to complete the immigration document request process with OGS immediately following admission.

-All admitted students who receive documents for F-1 or J-1 status must attend a series of mandatory orientation sessions.
+All admitted students who receive documents for F-1 or J-1 status must attend a series of online modules and mandatory in-person orientation sessions.
 The immigration, cultural adjustment, and academic integrity sessions are federally mandated and required for SEVIS registration.
 This requirement takes precedence over all other academic and departmental obligations.